 We need to opt for OS which provides the most privacy features and you know that all of the base, backend, and source code is open source.
-This is why we have recommended some of the best Linux smartphones that you can choose.
+This is why we have recommended some of the best Linux smartphones you can choose.

 Keep in mind a few things if you opt for a Linux phone: